How long until the government's profit from ground rent is equal to, say, the value of all the land in the nation?

 Imagine that ground rent was set as exactly the same rate as you now pay in tax.
 You could do the same work, charge the same prices, and pay the same to the government.
 But once paid you could then do additional work tax free.
 The result is more employment and cheaper goods and services.

-Details: In most advanced nations, all taxes (both local and national) add up to 35-40% of GDP.
-In the USA it is 26%, mainly due to an absence of a national sales tax.
-So if extra products can be made tax free, anything costing $100 would be closer to $60-70.
-So more products will be sold, and more workers employed.
-An unintended experiment took place in Denmark in 1969: taxes were frozen for one year due to administrative changes.
+Example: Imagine a typical country with 30% tax (income tax plus sales taxes plus other taxes and government fees.
+To sell a product for $100 it must cost you $70 or less to make.
+Now imagine the same country with ground rent that cost exactly the same as tax.
+You would make the same, sell the same, but could then sell extra products for just $70.
+(In practice, all products would simply be cheaper.)
+To see how this works, an unintended experiment took place in Denmark in 1969: taxes were frozen for one year due to administrative changes.
 People saw the chance to do additional untaxed work.
 That year saw full employment, and production doubled (from 4% to 8%).
 Production would not double every year of course, so I suggest more modest growth due to permanently cheaper goods.

 GDP growth due to more efficient use of resources (%)